 - Racial segregation is deliberately separating people by race or colour or ethnic or national origin and will always be unlawful direct discrimination.

-Direct discrimination also occurs when you treat a pupil less favourably because of their association with another person who has a protected characteristic (other than pregnancy and maternity).
+Direct discrimination also occurs when you treat a student less favourably because of their association with another person who has a protected characteristic (other than pregnancy and maternity).

-This might occur when you treat a pupil less favourably because their sibling, parent, carer or friend has a protected characteristic.
+This might occur when you treat a student less favourably because their sibling, parent, carer or friend has a protected characteristic.

-Indirect discrimination occurs when you apply a provision, criterion or practice in the same way for all pupils or a particular pupil group, such as A-level physics students, but this has the effect of putting pupils sharing a protected characteristic within the general student group at a particular disadvantage.
-It doesn't matter that you did not intend to disadvantage the pupils with a particular protected characteristic in this way.
-What does matter is whether your action does or would disadvantage such pupils compared with pupils who do not share that characteristic.
+Indirect discrimination occurs when you apply a provision, criteria or practice in the same way for all students or a particular student group, such as postgraduate students, but this has the effect of putting students sharing a protected characteristic within the general student group at a particular disadvantage.
+It doesn’t matter that you did not intend to disadvantage the students with a particular protected characteristic in this way.
+What does matter is whether your action does or would disadvantage such students compared with students who do not share that characteristic.

 ‘Provision’, ‘criterion’ or ‘practice’ are not defined in the Act but can be interpreted widely and include: